The Reading Room (film)

 The Reading Room is a 2005 American made-for-television drama film that originally premiered on Hallmark Channel.
 It was directed by Georg Stanford Brown.

 Plot

-William Campbell (James Earl Jones) is a wealthy businessman who has just lost his wife.
+William Campbell is a wealthy businessman who has just lost his wife.
 He decides to make good on a promise he made her by opening a free reading room in an inner-city neighborhood where he grew up.
-Despite his good intentions, problems in the neighborhood threaten his establishment, especially from local gang members and a preacher (Georg Stanford Brown) who questions Campbell's motives.
+Despite his good intentions, problems in the neighborhood threaten his establishment, especially from local gang members and a preacher who questions Campbell's motives.